tmarktaylor/phmutest/docs/codemode.md

 This option turns on per block verbose printing.
 The printing is directed to the standard error stream shared with unittest's verbose printing.

+## --stdout

+Show printing by FCBs to standard output when testing is complete.

 [1]: https://docs.python.org/3/library/unittest.html